-If you find yourself eager to complete a book project that has been on your mind for years, but know you need help, it might be time to hire a ghostwriter.
+I can’t tell you how many people routinely write to me asking for help with their manuscripts.
+Budding authors are eager to complete their books, but can’t do it on their own.
+If you find yourself in this boat, it might be time to hire help.
 After all, if you haven’t found the hundreds of hours required to write a book in the last few years, chances are you won’t have the time today…or tomorrow.
-So, how do you find the right ghostwriter for you?
-That’s the challenge I wish to tackle with you today.

 Research candidate ghostwriters

-You can easily determine whether a candidate writer can help you with your story by researching her.
+You can easily determine whether a candidate writer might be the right ghostwriter for you by researching them.
 Any qualified professional ghostwriter will have a website with testimonials.
-You can also throw her name into a search engine and see what you find.
-It’s a good idea to verify how reputable she is by checking her out on Google.
+You can also throw their name into a search engine and see what you find.
+It’s a good idea to verify how reputable they are by checking them out on Google.
+Are their bad reviews?
+Do people rave about them?

 Now, it’s worth noting that a ghostwriter doesn’t need to rank well on Google to be a good match for you.
 However, a reputable ghostwriter should have some kind of web presence (other than social media).